Exercise

 Lever Back Extension

-How to Perform - Lever Back Extension
+How to Perform the Lever Back Extension

 - Position yourself on the lever back extension machine with your hips resting on the pad, allowing your upper body to bend forward at the hips.